e-tobey-cpu/bgconnects419/README.md

 ## Assumptions / trade‑offs

 * Some optional integrations (Google/Microsoft Calendar, Twilio, Stripe Tax) are disabled by default and require manual configuration.
-* The skeleton code includes placeholders and simplified logic for brevity; you may need to adjust queries or UI for your real use case.
+* The skeleton code includes placeholders and simplified logic for brevity; you may need to adjust the queries or UI for your real use case.
 * Rate‑limiting, advanced error handling and unit tests are minimal and should be expanded in production.
 * RLS policies assume that user IDs in Supabase match authenticated users; adapt them if your auth provider differs.
 * This starter uses Supabase storage for image uploads; you can swap it with another provider if desired.